Renting a Car in Montenegro: The Real-World Guide (2026)

 | Pick-up Logic | Personalized service; often meet-and-greet at the arrivals hall with no lines. | Traditional airport desks; can involve long wait times during peak August season. |

-The Local Verdict For a seamless 2026 trip, we generally recommend reputable local agencies.
-Not only do they support the domestic economy, but their lack of predatory deposit policies and direct WhatsApp support makes them far more agile when navigating the specific needs of a Montenegrin road trip.
+The Local Verdict For a seamless trip, we generally recommend reputable local agencies.
+Not only do they support the domestic economy, but their lack of rigid credit card mandates and highly transparent inspection cultures make them far more agile at protecting you from unexpected scratch disputes on a Montenegrin road trip.

-- Resident Tip: If you are renting a car in November for a long-term trip that extends into December, make sure the agency swaps your tires or provides a car already equipped with winter rubber.
+Resident Tip If you start renting a car in early November, and your trip extends well past November 15, make sure the agency swaps your tires or provides a car already equipped with winter rubber.
 Many local agencies will charge extra for snow chains – always negotiate this upfront.

 Driving Requirements: What You Need to Bring